knguyen0105/CarND-Traffic-Sign-Classifier/writeup_khanh_nguyen_project2.md

 #### 2. Include an exploratory visualization of the dataset.

-A bar chart showing the count of each class in the training example is included in the notebook.
+A bar chart showing the count for each class in the training set is included in the notebook.

-5 most common signs in the training, more than 1750 examples, are: Speed limit (50km/h) (class id #2), Speed limit (30km/h)  (class id #1), Yield  (class id #13), Priority road  (class id #12), Keep right  (class id #38)
+5 most common signs in the training, more than 1750 examples, are:
+- Speed limit (50km/h) (class id #2)
+- Speed limit (30km/h)  (class id #1)
+- Yield  (class id #13)
+- Priority road  (class id #12)
+- Keep right  (class id #38)

 5 least common signs in the training data, with less than 250 examples, are:

-Speed limit (20km/h) (class id #0), Dangerous curve to the left (class id #19), Pedestrians (class id #27),	Go straight or left (class id #37), End of no passing (class id #41)
+- Speed limit (20km/h) (class id #0)
+- Dangerous curve to the left (class id #19)
+- Pedestrians (class id #27)
+- Go straight or left (class id #37)
+- End of no passing (class id #41)

 ### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
+#### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 My preprocessing pipleline is as follow:

 1) Oversampling using SMOTE.
 After this, the number of training examples in each class are equal.
-2) Convert image to grayscale
+2) Convert image to grayscale.
 3) Normalize pixal using formula (pixel - 128)/128

+Step 2) and 3) are implemented inside Lenet(x).

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.